-Brian and Carl are both seen as “persons of interest” in Cassie’s disappearance because of the love triangle between the three of them.
-Marcus takes Cassie’s disappearance personally, and he suspects that Carl is involved in some way.
+Brian and Clay are both seen as “persons of interest” in Cassie’s disappearance because of the love triangle between the three of them.
+Marcus takes Cassie’s disappearance personally, and he suspects that Clay is involved in some way.
 And so, Marcus, Holly and Grant start being teen detectives to find out what happened to Cassie.

 “What We Found” has some typical scenes of the teens (especially Marcus) doing some spying as part of their detective work.
 Marcus also uses his computer skills to help them in their quest.
 The cast members’ acting is good overall, with Laurence as a standout for her portrayal of Holly’s complicated emotions over her dysfunctional family.
 On the other hand, Larracuente (as Clay the bully) could use some more acting lessons, since he over-acts in some of the scenes while his scene partners are being more realistic.